mexts/init/README.md

 The responsibility of the work, including testing, quality, and etc, lies with the author.

-## project
+## packages
-If you want to initialize something more than extension, module, or class, you should fork this repository and make a pull request with the following template:
+If you want to initialize something more than extension, or module, you should fork this repository and make a pull request with the following template:

 ```
 NAME: project name - exactly like a github repository name